15 AI Tools Every Teacher Needs in 2026 [Save 10+ Hours/Week]

 How to Download, Install, and Use: Claude AI is also a web-based platform.
 Visit the Claude AI website, create an account, and you can start interacting with it immediately.
 For a comprehensive overview, read our article: Claude AI: Everything You Need to Know.

-Lesson Planning & Content Creation: Building Engaging Materials
+Lesson Planning & Content Creation: Crafting Engaging Classroom Materials

 4. MagicSchool AI